Amitesh007z/LinkedIN-scrapper/README.md

-# ProfileLens API
+#  API

-ProfileLens is a TypeScript API that accepts a public LinkedIn profile URL and returns structured profile data from an authorized browser session.
+It is a TypeScript API that accepts a public LinkedIn profile URL and returns structured profile data from an authorized browser session.
 The project is designed around a legitimate browser-based extraction flow: the app logs in with real credentials in a local browser context, keeps that session alive while valid, and fails gracefully when LinkedIn triggers a security challenge instead of trying to bypass that protection.

 ## Current approach we are following